Quae/greyveldt/getting_started/tldr-lore.md

 By and large, though, outside of pockets of tech and steam punk (mostly Beacon and Roxane), the world exists on a medieval/victorian era technology level.
 When in doubt, go pocket watch and horse-drawn carriage, or ask in #halp.

+The exception, as mentioned elsewhere, is with technology necessary to produce modern day music.
+This is available to the rich, clever, talented, or criminal.
+Most of these implements are found in Roxane.
+Music technology is not to be used to develop guns and other modern tech.
+No exceptions.

 #### There are no cars, just the one expansive railway train and traditional beasts of burden.

 #### No guns.
 Sorry.
 Not even pepperboxes.